Alfresco/alfresco-indexer/README.md

 - If an ACL changes on a node, also all other nodes that inherit from it will be re-indexed, including node properties and content
 - Alfresco query parsers cannot be used with this solution, therefore Alfresco Share won't work out of the box

-Project Structure
----
-- *Alfresco Indexer Webscripts* - An Alfresco Module Package (AMP) that exposes the set of Webscripts on Alfresco Repository (similar to Solr API Webscripts)
-- *Alfresco Indexer Client* - A Java API that wraps HTTP invocations to Alfresco Indexer Webscripts (similar to Alfresco Solr CoreTracker, the Alfresco API deployed into Apache Solr that invokes Alfresco Solr API against the repo and commits documents into Solr)

 Configuration
 ---
-In `alfresco-global.properties` you can tweak the following default parameters.
+Alfresco Indexer Webscripts can be configured to tweak the indexing process; in `alfresco-global.properties` you can override the following default parameters.

 ### Url Prefixes
 ```